tonyt321/esp32-captive-portal/README.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/tonyt321/OWIE-OLED)

 todo
+- get gitpod working idk how to save from gitpod to here
 - use the u8g2 library better display support

 A simple ESP8266 based sketch to connect to an [owie](https://github.com/tonyt321/OWIE-OLED) device and pull the battery info from the status webpage for output to an OLED display.
 The current code configuration outputs the Voltage, BMS SOC & OVERRIDEN SOC.